hazevedosa/tiavManager/README.md

 #### How to start the driving simulation

-* Depending on the subject ID and the trial ID numbers (see *How do I define the circuit track direction?*), open the *Regular direction* file:
+* Depending on the subject ID and the trial ID numbers (see *How do I define the circuit track direction?*), double-click to open the *Regular direction* file:
   * `"...\Unreal Projects\StraightRoadMap\Content\DT_Spring_Landscape\Maps\TestTrack.umap"`

 * or the *Reverse direction* file: